 computerized concept motorcycle

-In 2007, Intel marked the 30th Anniversary of it's Embedded Processor Division and there new low-power Core Duo processor with the creation of an Intel themed, embedded technology controlled motorcycle, built by Orange County Choppers (OCC).
+In 2007, Intel marked the 30th Anniversary of it's Embedded Processor Division and their new low-power Core Duo processor with the creation of an Intel themed, embedded technology controlled motorcycle, custom built by Orange County Choppers (OCC).

 Intel's computerized concept motorcycle featured embedded computer chips that controlled ignition by way of fingerprint recognition, a removable "SwitchBack" 1GHz Celeron powered ultra-mobile, rugged PC (UMPC) made by Black Diamond Advanced Technology (Tempe AZ). that doubled as a touchscreen to display dashboard and gauges, an infotainment system with integrated audio and video systems, rear-mounted cameras that replaced rear-view mirrors, and an electronically controlled kickstand.
 The motorcycle even had Bluetooth, Wi-Fi, and GPS connectivity.

-Currently the Intel OCC concept motorcycle is on permanent display in the lobby of Intel's Chandler Arizona campus and is transported on occasion to various Intel campuses for temporary display during special events.
+Starting n 2007, the Intel OCC concept motorcycle was put on static display in some of the lobbies of Intel's Chandler Arizona campus, and was also transported on occasion to various Intel campuses for temporary display during special events.